sabstarr/scim-user-provisioning-service/IMPLEMENTATION_SUMMARY.md

 ## 🎯 Project Overview

-Successfully built a comprehensive SCIM 2.0 compliant API implementation using FastAPI, SQLAlchemy, and SQLite3 for enterprise user provisioning with multi-realm support, secure authentication, and bulk CSV import capabilities.
+Successfully built a comprehensive SCIM 2.0 compliant API implementation using FastAPI, SQLAlchemy, and SQLite3 for user provisioning with multi-realm support, secure authentication, and bulk CSV import capabilities.

 ## ✅ Completed Requirements